AlanFoster/alanfoster.github.io/src/pages/workshops/linux/shell-command-language/index.markdown

 ## Common Command Line Shells

 There are various shells available, and multiple may be available on your current operating system.
-A command shell reads commands from the terminal, and interprets them.
+A command shell reads commands from the terminal,

 For instance: